Bowmore: History

 The Bowmore distillery came into operation some time before 1816 and is situated on the shores of Loch Indaal.
 In the 1980s, one of the distillery's warehouses was gifted to the community for conversion to a swimming pool and leisure centre.
 Named the Mactaggart Centre after one of the scheme's major donors, Sir John Mactaggart, it uses an innovative system of underground pipes to transfer waste heat from the distillery to the water for the swimming pool.

 Bowmore in WWII

 There was a RAF seaplane base at Bowmore during the Second World War called RAF Bowmore.
 Short Sunderland and Consolidated PBY Catalina flying boats operated from Loch Indaal.
 Some of the wartime film Coastal Command was filmed in Bowmore - fictional name RAF Ferry Bay - and it features a shot of a Sunderland flying low over the main street of Bowmore and over Kilarrow Parish Church.

+The RAF built a diesel power station close to the A846 road at the eastern end of Bowmore, to supply their facilities.
+This was taken over by the North of Scotland Hydro-Electric Board in 1949, and was extended several times, increasing its capacity to 6 MW.
+However, the National Grid reached Islay in 1962, with an undersea cable connection from the mainland to Jura, and another from Jura to Islay, after which the station was only maintained as a backup.
+It is currently owned by Scottish and Southern Electricity.

 Facilities

 Bowmore has several hotels, restaurants, shops, a hospital, a high school and is home to the Ìleach newspaper, community newspaper of the year 2006.
 Bowmore is also host to Ionad Chaluim Chille Ìle (the Columba Centre), a cultural centre and college founded with the aim of promoting Gaelic language revival and heritage on the Island.